s-hosseini/Staging/Intermediate_PostDeploy_Bias.md

 - Creating certification labels on ML resources (see also Google Model Cards): ML models should have certification labels with information on ML model characteristics (e.g., model purpose and limitation, accuracy and error rates, disaggregated evaluation statistics).

-Data sets used for training models also need to be clearly charac- terized for distribution statistics and limitations.
+Data sets used for training models also need to be clearly characterized for distribution statistics and limitations.
 DHS can avoid harmful bias in its machine learning systems by establishing standards for measuring bias, weighing costs of biased outcomes, and providing workforce development for the emerging technologies.
 Label requirements should be standardized across an agency's components.
 Every ML model deployed by an agency unit should also have a routine scheduled recertification process.
 The standards for such certification should be guided by neutral or independent parties.